orarun/wifiextender/README.md

 **main.html** - the main page of the application.
 There are two sections on the page, "Internet" and "Local network".
 In the "Internet" section there is an information about WiFi network my device is currently connected to.
 And two buttons "Disconnect" and "Scan".
 In the "Local network" section there is an information about leased IPs that OS is provided for the device's local WiFi clients.<br>
 **networks.html** - the page with available networks.
 There are the same two sections on the page, "Internet" and "Local network".
 But in this time, in the "Internet" section there is a list of available WiFi networks.
 In the "Local network" section there is the same information about leased IPs for local clients.<br><br>

 ## Installation of the OS

-To install an OS on the NanoPi Neo ARM board I used [this image](https://mirrors.dotsrc.org/armbian-dl/nanopineo/archive/Armbian_23.5.2_Nanopineo_jammy_current_6.1.30.img.xz) http://wiki.friendlyarm.com/wiki/index.php/NanoPi_NEO#Get_Started.
+[Here](https://wiki.friendlyelec.com/wiki/index.php/NanoPi_NEO) you can choose an image which best fit your needs.
+I use h3_sd_friendlycore-xenial_4.14_armhf_20210618.img.
+More modern OSes I used previously https://mirrors.dotsrc.org/armbian-dl/nanopineo/archive/Armbian_23.5.2_Nanopineo_jammy_current_6.1.30.img.xz does not support GPIO at least I have no lucky to bring it up.
+Choose an apropriate image (if current one doesn't exist anymore) [here](https://www.armbian.com/nanopi-neo/) http://wiki.friendlyarm.com/wiki/index.php/NanoPi_NEO#Get_Started.

 ## Configuring the OS

+For Ubuntu 22.04.
 After OS is installed we need configure a number of packages.
+To connect to Armbian OS via SSH for the first time please use "root" as a login and "1234" as a password.

 The WiFi Extender is a web application written in Python, HTML, Flask and Sipervisor and working on the NanoPi Neo ARM.
 For my project I used OS Armbian 20.11.6 Buster (old one and new is 22.04.2 LTS (Jammy Jellyfish)), Python 3.7.3, Flask 1.1.2. and Supervisor 3.3.5-1.

 To configure the OS for my project I used the packages below: